Checking the Northern Lights forecast was really complex not so long ago.

 Don’t forget to check the cloud forecast.
 Even if the sun is melting, you won’t see the Aurora Borealis if the skies are covered.

-Please feel free to leave any questions related to Northern Lights forecast!
+Please feel free to leave any questions about the Northern Lights forecast!
 Happy hunting!

 GET YOUR FREE EBOOK!